Robert D. Edwards

 Learning Korean and Japanese

-Robert D. Edwards discusses learning some Korean and Japanese will stationed in Korea and Japan.
-He recalls that the Korean people spoke much better English then he spoke Korean.
-He shares that the people in Korea appreciated him speaking some Korean.
-He remembers how to say a morning greeting in Korean.
+Robert D. Edwards describes his experience of learning Korean and Japanese while stationed overseas.
+He remembers how the Korean people spoke much better English than he spoke Korean.
+He mentions that the Korean people were pleased when he spoke their language.
+He demonstrates how to say a morning greeting in Korean.

 Share YouTube: